-You need to purchase Metal for some kind of application, that’s why you’re here.
+You need to purchase custom cut Metal for some kind of application, that’s why you’re here.
 This article will help you to decide on which material will best fit your requirements.
 We will start with a few basic questions to help determine the basis of what you need.
 We will discuss the following materials to offer guidance that pertains to your immediate tagging need and requirement.

-Is your metal going to be subjected to the harsh outdoor elements?
+Is your metal going to be subjected to harsh outdoor elements?
 Maybe it’s a sheet of metal simply being installed onto a control panel or power system that is kept indoors and within a climate controlled environment.
 Steel or Aluminum is always a sure bet – but which should you choose?
 Well that depends!

 Anodized Aluminum VS. Stainless Steel